exokernel/raft-deep-dive/src/log-replication.md

 ## Log Replication in Detail

 Let's go through the log replication process in more detail and look at how it's implemented in the Hashicorp Raft library.
+The Hashicorp Raft library is written in Go and is a popular implementation.
+One of the authors of Raft, Diego Ongaro, was involved in the development of the library.